filipecarbonera/Python_Studies/README.md

-# Python Studies
+Studies

-A collection of codes and comments on my journey through python programming.
+A collection of codes and comments on my journey through technology.